+7.3 A listed entity should disclose: a) If it has an internal audit function, how the function is structured and what role it performs; or N The Company does not have an internal audit function.
+Under the Company's Risk Management Policy, the responsibility for undertaking and assessing risk management and internal control effectiveness is assumed by the full Board. b) If it does not have an internal audit function, disclose that fact and the processes it employs for evaluating and continually improving the effectiveness of its risk management and internal control processes.
 7.4 A listed entity should disclose whether it has any material exposure to economic, environmental and social sustainability risks and, if it does, how it manages or intends to manage those risks.
 Y The Company does not have any material exposure to these risks.
-As an exploration company rather than an economic producer there is no material exposure to economic sustainability risk.
+As an exploration company rather than an economic producer (albeit the Company is progressing towards being a producer) there is no material exposure to economic sustainability risk.
 Whilst not materially exposed to environmental sustainability risk, the Company has an Environmental Policy, which is included in the Corporate Governance and Policies Manual on the Company's website.
 Whilst not materially exposed to social sustainability risk, the Company has an Environmental Policy, which is included in the Corporate Governance and Policies Manual on the Company's website, to provide for the effective involvement of communities in decisions that affect them.

 Principle 8: Remunerate fairly and responsibly 8.1 The board of a listed entity should: a) Have a remuneration committee which: 1) Has at least three members, a majority of whom are independent directors; and 2) Is chaired by an independent director, And disclose: 3) The charter of the committee; 4) The members of the committee; and 5) As at the end of each reporting period, the number of times the committee met throughout the period and the individual attendances of the members at those meetings; or b) If it does not have a remuneration committee, disclose that fact and the processes it employs for setting the level and composition of remuneration for directors and senior executives and ensuring that such remuneration is appropriate and not excessive.
-N Y Y Y The Company has established a Remuneration Committee which comprises only non-executive directors (Messers Brans and Lambert).
-There are two non-executive directors on the Board.
-Sourcing alternative directors to strictly comply with this Principle is considered expensive with costs out-weighing potential benefits.
-The chair of the committee is Mr Lambert, an independent Director who is not chair of the Board.
+Y The Company has established a Remuneration and Nomination Committee, as specified above.
+There are three non-executive directors on the committee.
+The chair of the committee is Mr Brans, an independent Director who is not chair of the Board.
 The Remuneration Committee Charter is included in the Corporate Governance and Policies Manual on the Company's website.
-The qualifications, experience and attendance of the members of the Remuneration Committee are disclosed in the Company's Directors' Report (contained in the 2017 Annual Report).
+The qualifications, experience and attendance of the members of the Remuneration Committee are disclosed in the Company's Directors' Report (contained in the 2019 Annual Report).
 8.2 A listed entity should separately disclose its policies and practices regarding the remuneration of non-executive directors and the remuneration of executive directors and other senior executives.
-Y Details of the Company's policies and practices regarding the remuneration of Directors and other senior management is set out in the Remuneration Report as disclosed in the Company's Directors' Report (contained in the 2017 Annual Report).
+Y Details of the Company's policies and practices regarding the remuneration of Directors and other senior management is set out in the Remuneration Report as disclosed in the Company's Directors' Report (contained in the 2019 Annual Report).